 However, with the implementation of the Modernising Scientific Careers programme, there are increasingly opportunities to enter this area of healthcare science at undergraduate level through the NHS Practitioner Training Programme (PTP) or through the graduate entry route of the NHS Scientist Training Programme (STP).
 The NHS Clinical Scientist Training Scheme has been replaced by the STP.

 The minimum entry requirement for the PTP is typically a good range of A-C grade GCSEs plus a minimum of two A levels or equivalent including a science subject.
 However, this is just a guide.
 Applicants must check with the universities they wish to apply to, to confirm their exact requirements.

 For STP training places, a 2:1 in a relevant science degree is the minimum required.
 Each NHS organisation advertising STP vacancies decides which degrees are relevant.

 For the PTP, entry is through an accredited BSc healthcare science (clinical engineering) or an accredited BSc Healthcare Science programme in medical physics.
 These are 3-year programmes which combine academic study with practical experience gained in the NHS.
 Students on these programmes do not receive NHS financial support.

 At STP level, trainees should search for STP vacancies such as in rehabilitation engineering; clinical measurement and development; or medical device risk management and governance.

-You must be registered with the Health Professions Council to practice in the UK as a clinical scientist.
+You must be registered with the Health and Care Professions Council to practice in the UK as a clinical scientist.
 Click here for details.

 In the future, trainees completing the Scientist Training Programme may not work as clinical scientists and so may not be required to register on a statutory basis.
 Please check individual job/training place vacancy details for information when applying.

 Applications for full-time BSc healthcare Science courses need to be made through the Universities and Colleges Admissions Service

 A list of accredited BSc Healthcare Science courses can be found on the using our coursefinder